turingschool/front-end-curriculum/projects/capstone.md

 ### Workflow (40 Points)

-* 40: The developers effectively uses Git branches and many small, atomic commits that document the evolution of their application.
-There is visible evidence of code review happening in pull requests and discussion around approaches.
-Commit messages are consistent and there are no instances where developers are committing debuggers or commented out code.
+* **40 points** - Developer(s) make many small, atomic commits that clearly document the evolution of the application and do not contain irrelevant changesets that aren't reflected by the commit message.
+Commit messages are concise and consistent in syntax and tense.
+Developer(s) effectively use git branches and pull requests when applicable to incorporate changes into the application, and are not pushing directly to master.
+There are no instances where the developer(s) have committed source code that should be .gitignored.
+There are no instances of "dead" or commented-out code and debugger statements like console.log.

-* 20: The developers make a series of small, atomic commits that document the evolution of their application.
-There are no formatting issues in the code base.
-There is little evidence of code review.
-Commit messages may be somewhat inconsistent and at times, the codebase contains debugger code.
+* **20 points** - Developer(s) make many small, atomic commits that document the evolution of the application but sometimes contain irrelevant changesets and inconsistent commit messages.
+Developer(s) use git branches and pull requests when applicable to incorporate changes into the application, and are not pushing fresh changes directly to master.
+Pull requests may contain little or no code review.
+There may be slight instances where the developer(s) have committed source code that should be .gitignored.
+There may be some instances of "dead" or commented-out code and debugger statements like console.log that need to be cleaned up.

-* 10: The developers make large commits covering multiple features that make it difficult for the evaluator to determine the evolution of the application.
-There are formatting or code styling issues in the code base.
-(This is important.
-These issues should not be able to make it past code review.)
+* **10 points** - Developer(s) make large, inconsistent commits that contain irrelevant changesets and make it difficult to follow the evolution of the application.
+Developer(s) rarely use git branches and frequently incorporate changes directly into master with little or no review process.
+There are instances of committed source code that should be .gitignored and instances of dead code and/or debugger statements.

-* 5: The developers committed the code to version control in only a few commits.
-The evaluator cannot determine the evolution of the application.
-* 0: The application was not checked into version control.
+* **5 points**  - Developer(s) make very few commits that each cover too much responsibility and aren't indicative of how the application evolved.
+Branches and pull requests were not used and changesets were applied directly to master.
+There are many instances of committed source code that should be .gitignored and many instances of dead code and/or debugger statements.

 ### To get a 3 on this project, you need to achieve 200 / 250